 Fall Garden Cover Crop – Spread 1-3 inches of compost as a cover crop in the fall to protect exposed soil.
 In the spring rototill cover crop into the soil and process with spring garden as usual.

 CalTrans (the Department of Transportation in California) has developed required specifications for compost:

 The compost producer shall be fully permitted in accordance with requirements of the Illinois EPA and any other State and Local Agencies that regulate Solid Waste Facilities.
-If exempt from State permitting requirements, the composting facility shall certify that it follows all guidelines and procedures for production of compost meeting environmental health standards.
+If exempt from State permitting requirements, the composting facility shall certify that it follows all guidelines and procedures for the production of compost meeting environmental health standards.

-The compost producer shall be a participant in United States Composting Council’s (“USCC”) Seal of Testing Assurance (“STA”) program.
+The compost producer shall be a participant in the United States Composting Council’s (“USCC”) Seal of Testing Assurance (“STA”) program.

 At contractor’s option, compost shall be derived from any single, or mixture of the following feedstock materials: